4W4I5/Semester-5-Notes/Jazz Meeting Stuff.md

 	    - SAML primarily focuses on authentication and may not provide robust mechanisms for exchanging user attributes between IdPs and SPs.

 ### MFA (MultiFactor Auth, also gpt)
+- Multi-Factor Authentication (MFA) is a security method that requires users to provide multiple forms of identification before granting access to a system or account.
+- It adds an extra layer of security beyond just a username and password.
+- Common factors used in MFA include something you know (password), something you have (smartphone or hardware token), and something you are (biometric data like fingerprints or facial recognition).
+- MFA enhances security by making it more difficult for unauthorized users to gain access, even if they have your password.
+- It helps protect against various cyber threats, such as password breaches and phishing attacks.
+- MFA can be implemented in various ways, including SMS codes, mobile apps, hardware tokens, and biometric authentication.
+- It's crucial for securing sensitive accounts and systems, especially in cybersecurity.
 ### OAuth
 - Hidden user creds
 - Use for allowing 3rd party applications to access user data, social media login and securing API